vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg/index.md

 In your browser, go to the `EXTERNAL-IP` of the `bike-incidents-deployment` and you should see a working *Bike Incidents* app.

-### Confirm your app is connected to your Tanzu GemFire cluster
+### Confirm your app is connected to your VMware GemFire cluster

 * Open a terminal